Breword/tmux/Advanced-Use.md

 :sv
 ~~~~

-Any subsequent flags or arguments of the entered commands are appended to the
+Any subsequent flags or arguments given to the entered command are appended to
-replaced command.
+the replaced command.
 This is the same as `splitw -v -d`:

 ~~~~
 :sv -d